dannyboy849/Full_YOLOv11_Tutorial/Getting_Started/Installing_Ubuntu24.04.md

 ## Step 3.
 Computer Storage Requirements
 Ensure you have at least 256 GB to allocate to the computer/laptop you wish to dual boot.
-(it's a lot, but the files you will be using will be heavy (we allocated 512GB and we’ve alredy used 85% for 2 projects!))
+(it's a lot, but the files you will be using will be heavy (we allocated 512GB and we’ve already used 85% for 2 projects!))
 Refer below **Step 4** for an important note!